 Payset Is Now Available in Israel!

 New regulations will allow residents of Israel to access a wider variety of fintech and payment services.
+You can now send money to Israel with Payset.

-Israel has changed its regulations and will now accommodate fintech services regulated in the U.K., the U.S., and the EU.
+Israel has changed its regulations and will now accommodate fintech services regulated in the UK, the US, and the EU.
 This means Payset, among others, can now operate in Israel.

 Foreign-Regulated Companies Can Now Operate In Israel